mozilla-services/heka/docs/source/pluginconfig/logstreamer.rst

 We left off the rest of the month names and day names not used for example purposes.
-Note that if you prefer the week to begin on a Saturday instead of Monday you can configure it that way.
+Note that if you prefer the week to begin on a Saturday instead of Monday you can configure it with a custom mapping.

 Verifying Settings
 ==================